 Master the sticky grenade: The sticky grenade is great because it doesn't bounce or roll.
 Throw it through a window, throw it against a wall and it stays there.
 It's great for clearing snipers out of rooms, or clearing out people hiding behind crates.

 Master the scorestreaks: The scorestreaks are really powerful.
-You have three slots to fill and these can be anything from a hunter killer drone to a stealth helicopter.
+You have three slots to fill and these can be anything from a hunter killer drone to a VTOL gunship which is basically a game finisher.
 Some are AI guided, others offer manual control.
 The predator missile, for example, needs to be guided to where you want it to hit.
 The sentry gun can be placed and left, cutting down the enemy when they come around a corner - but can also be damaged by enemy fire.
 To activate scorestreaks, you need to get mixed in with the enemy and take some scalps.

 Take the fight to the enemy: In games like Frontline and Team Deathmatch, take the fight to the enemy.
 Hanging back might mean you're out of the game not doing anything while your teammates are locked in fighting.
 Find those strategic points on the maps and dominate them, pinning your enemy in.

 Get fancy with smoke: Smoke grenades are actually very useful.
 If the enemy has you pinned down - obviously - but if there's sniper in a building you can't get past, smoke out the room by lobbing that grenade through the window.
 Or drop smoke to give you cover while you retreat from invincible respawned enemy.
 It's also really useful in domination when you're capturing a location - so the enemy can't see you.